offbyone/ideas/content/posts/2025-06-26-suppressing-use-flake-in-nix-fan-envrc-files.md

+---
-Title: Suppressing "use flake" in nix fan .envrc files
+title: Suppressing "use flake" in nix fan .envrc files
-Slug: suppressing-use-flake-in-nix-fan-envrc-files
+slug: suppressing-use-flake-in-nix-fan-envrc-files
-Date: 2025-06-26T20:51:14.762573
-Tags: petpeeve, direnv, nix
+date: 2025-06-26 20:51:14.762573
-Category: tools
+category: tools
+tags:
+  - petpeeve
+  - direnv
+  - nix
-Author: Chris Rose
+author: Chris Rose
-Email: offline@offby1.net
+email: offline@offby1.net
-Status: published
-Summary: Are you annoyed by direnv-using nix fans committing .envrc files with "use flake" in them?
+summary: Are you annoyed by direnv-using nix fans committing .envrc files with "use flake" in them?
 Is this an overly specific complaint turned into a blog post?
 Is there a solution to your very specific problem within?
+status: published
+---
 This'll be short, but sweet[ref]Actually, pretty salty[/ref]:

 1. I often check out open source projects with the intent to read their code or sometimes contribute small changes.